-Get to know the dangers of vaping
+Get to know the dangers of vaping and e-cigarettes.

 E-cigarettes contain potentially addictive, dangerous toxins.
 Would it surprise you to know that they come in kid-friendly flavors like bubble gum, fruit punch, gummy bears, cotton candy and watermelon?
 With thousands of e-flavors to smoke and hundreds of new, trendy e-gadgets to smoke them with, we are officially in an era of high-tech smoking.
 The stakes are higher than ever as “Big Tobacco” recruits a new generation of smokers—our children.